Lane snapper

-The lane snapper (Lutjanus synagris), the Mexican snapper, redtail snapper or spot snapper, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
+The lane snapper (Lutjanus synagris), Mexican snapper, redtail snapper or spot snapper is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is native to the western Atlantic Ocean.

 Taxonomy

 The lane snapper was first formally described in 1758 as Sparus synagris by Carolus Linnaeus in the 10th edition of the Systema Naturae with the type locality given as America septentrionali, i.e. the Bahamas.
 The specific name synagris is an Ancient Greek name for the common dentex (Dentex dentex) which the lane snapper was thought to be similar to.

 Description

 The lane snapper has an oblong, compressed body.
 It has a sharply pointed snout, With a pair of front and a pair of rear nostrils which are simple holes, it has a relatively large mouth with a moderately protrusible upper jaw which has most of its length below the cheek bone when the mouth is shut., Each jaw has one or more rows of sharp, conical teeth with a few of these being enlarged to form canines.
 The vomerine teeth are arranged in an anchor shaped patch of teeth with a short rearwards extension along the middle of the palate and there is a pair of tooth patches ar either side of the palate.
 The preopercle is serrated, and has a weakly developed incision and knob.
 It has a continuous dorsal fin which has 10 spines and 12-13 soft rays, with a slight incision sometimes visible between the spines and soft rays, the anal fin has 3 spines and 8-9 soft rays.
 It has relatively short pectoral fins which do not extend as far as the anus and contain 15-16 fin rays.
 The caudal fin is emarginate.
 This fish attains a maximum total length of 60 cm, although 25 cm is more typical, and the maximum published weight is 3.5 kg.
 This species has two colour phases, a deep-water phase which is darker and more distinctive than the colour of the shallow-water resting phase.
 In both phases the upper flanks and the back are pink to red with a green tint on the back.
 The lower flanks and abdomen are silver with a yellow hue.
 There are 3-4 yellow stripes on the head which extend from the snout to the eye, The flanks are marked with 8-10 yellow to pink longitudinal stripes, with a further 3-4 underneath the front dorsal fin ray.
 They have an indistinct black spot underneath the soft rayed part of the dorsal fin.
 The fins are may be yellow to red.